 Funny thing is that when the vets did pre-purchase exams they always commented that this foot would never ever last in 'rough' or 'dry' conditions and would wear down to bloody little nubs if ridden at all, so advised potential clients that they would definitely need shoes if they wanted to ride.
-They commented on the 'unusually large' frogs and the incredibly 'low heels'.
+They commented on the 'unusually large' frogs and the 'incredibly low heels'.

 The digital cushion, frog and bulbs need to have strength and resiliency and most are littered with some presentation of a thrush infection and internal underdeveloped weakness, mainly due to improper functioning feet and an overall lack of early developmental movement.

 Many things can be fixed and corrected through proper trimming, but you can not trim your way out of shit pen living conditions or a high junk food concentrate diet for that matter.

-It should start from birth with a new awareness of what it takes to raise a super horse.
+We now have a new awareness of what it takes to raise a super horse.

 Stay true to the nature of the horse...Make the Connection!